csawall/speedtest-cli-extras/README.md

 ## Heads up
 _2016-09-11: Next version of speedtest-csv will use `--sep '\t'` and `--standardize` as the default.
 If you are relying on the current defaults, make sure to update your code to use `--sep ';'` and `--no-standardize` if you want backward compatibility._

+_2016-09-29: This forked update adds additional functionality to allow saving the output statistics directly to ThingSpeak, Slack, a Google Sheet, or an IFTTT channel.
+It also updates the way in which it will save directly to a CSV file if that is a desired output.

 ## Requirements

 * The `speedtest-csv` tool requires: